aurelia/framework/doc/article/en-US/bundling-jspm.md

 > Info
 > The bundle function returns a Promise for proper integration into async task engines like Gulp.

-With that file in place, let's run the command bellow:
+With that file in place, let's run the command below:

 ```shell
 gulp bundle